 Effect on bleeding and secretions often seen in 48 hours.

 Tumor regression can be achieved in 2 to 4 weeks.

 High rate of response for various tumor types.

-SENNEX® ElectroChemoTherapy (ECT) is chemotherapy done with the aid of electric pulses.
-It is applied directly at the site of the tumor.
+SENNEX® Electrochemotherapy (ECT) is chemotherapy done with the aid of specific electric pulses.
+ECT is an approved treatment method according to ESOPE protocol and is applied directly at the site of the tumor.
 Short electric pulses make the cell membranes transiently permeable.
 As a result, the intracellular accumulation of the chemotherapeutic drug can be increased substantially.
 ECT is used for local treatment and control of tumors.
 Effects on bleeding and secretion are often seen in a few days.